superlinked/VectorHub/docs/use_cases/recommender_systems.md

 **Adaptation**

-As discussed above, we only need to add dummy data: in case of only item side information available, add dummy users; in case of only user side information available, add dummy items; in case both the user and the item information is available, add both the dummy users and the dummy items.
+We only need to add dummy data to enrich a CF approach: when only item side information available, add dummy users; when only user side information available, add dummy items; when both the user and the item information is available, add both the dummy users and the dummy items.
 Obviously, the dummy nodes should not be part of recommendations; these nodes are only there to help ‘inject’ some ‘commonality’ of the nodes belonging to a certain group.
+​
 Beside MF, the same approach can be used with EASE, for example, or with an explicitly graph-based approach for recommendations such as [PageRank](https://scikit-network.readthedocs.io/en/latest/use_cases/recommendation.html).
 In fact, with PageRank, the walks would include the dummy nodes.
+​

-One question remains: which weights (ratings) to put for the dummy user interactions?
-We suggest you first start with low weights, and see how the quality of the recommendations changes.
+A question remains: how should dummy user interactions be weighted (rated)?
+We suggest you first start with low weights, and see how recommendation quality changes and iteratively adjust your weights to fine-tune.

 **Minimal Code**